Charles David Keeling: Early life and early career

-Work with Scripps Institution of Oceanography, 1958–2005
+Work with the Scripps Institution of Oceanography, 1958–2005

 Keeling worked at the Scripps Institution for 43 years during which time he published many influential papers.
-Roger Revelle, the Director of Scripps Institution of Oceanography, based at La Jolla, California, persuaded Keeling to continue his work there.
+Roger Revelle, the director of the Scripps Institution of Oceanography, based at La Jolla, California, persuaded Keeling to continue his work there.
 Revelle was also one of the founders of the International Geophysical Year (IGY) in 1957–58 and Keeling received IGY funding to establish a base on Mauna Loa in Hawaii, two miles (3,000 m) above sea level.

 Keeling started collecting carbon dioxide samples at the base in 1958.
 By 1960, he had established that there are strong seasonal variations in carbon dioxide levels with peak levels reached in the late northern hemisphere winter.
 A reduction in carbon dioxide followed during spring and early summer each year as plant growth increased in the land-rich northern hemisphere.
 In 1961, Keeling produced data showing that carbon dioxide levels were rising steadily in what later became known as the "Keeling Curve".

 In the early 1960s, the National Science Foundation stopped supporting his research, calling the outcome "routine".
 Despite this lack of interest, the Foundation used Keeling's research in its warning in 1963 of rapidly increasing amounts of heat-trapping gases.
 A 1965 report from President Johnson's Science Advisory Committee similarly warned of the dangers of extra heat-trapping gases, which cause the temperature of the Earth to rise.

 The data collection started by Keeling and continued at Mauna Loa is the longest continuous record of atmospheric carbon dioxide in the world and is considered a reliable indicator of the global trend in the mid-level troposphere.
 Keeling's research showed that the atmospheric concentration of carbon dioxide grew from 315 parts per million (ppm) in 1958 to 380 (ppm) in 2005, with increases correlated to fossil fuel emissions.
 There has also been an increase in seasonal variation in samples from the late 20th century and early 21st century.

 Personal life

 Keeling was an enthusiastic outdoorsman who made many hiking and camping trips to the Western mountains, particularly the Cascade Mountains of Washington state.
 He was an active member of the Wilderness Society for much of his life.

 Keeling married Louise Barthold in 1954.
-They had five children, one of whom (Ralph Keeling) followed in his father's footsteps and was a climate scientist at Scripps Institution of Oceanography.
+They had five children, one of whom (Ralph Keeling) followed in his father's footsteps and is a climate scientist at the Scripps Institution of Oceanography.
 Another one of his children, Eric Keeling, currently teaches biology at SUNY New Paltz.
 Charles Keeling was also an accomplished classical pianist who almost chose a career in music.
 Keeling was a founding director of the University of California San Diego Madrigal Singers.
 He was also general chairman of the citizens committee which drafted the Del Mar General Plan (or "Community Plan") in 1975.

 Keeling died in 2005, aged 77, of a heart attack.